Satwik-Pamulaparthy/cmu-mlip-model-testing-lab/README.md

 ## Deliverables
 - [x] Successfully start a local Zeno server on the dataset provided, with metrics and model predictions
-- [x] Create 5 slices in the Zeno interface, derive meaningful insights and showcase them to the TA
+- [x] Created 5 slices in the Zeno interface,  and derived meaningful insights.
-- [x] Write down 3 additional slices you want to create and successfully generate 10 examples for one selected slice
+- [x] Created 3 additional slices, and successfully generated 10 examples for one selected slice.

 ## Getting started